Sabzevar: Universities

-Hakim Sabzevari University is one of the most prestigious public university in Iran and the oldest university in Sabzevar.
-HSU was established in 1973 when its name was Kar University.
-After the Iran revolution in 1979, this university was halted until 1987.
+Hakim Sabzevari University is one of the most prestigious public universities in Iran and the oldest university in Sabzevar.
+HSU was established in 1973 as Kar University.
+After the Iranian revolution in 1979, the university was suspended until 1987.
 HSU was reestablished with a new name.
-The Tarbiat Moallem University of Sabzevar was working and growing until 2011.
-In this year this university was renamed to Hakim Sabzevari University.
+The Tarbiat Moallem University of Sabzevar has grown steadily until 2011, when it was renamed to Hakim Sabzevari University.
 HSU offers 139 bachelors, masters, and Ph.D. programs to more than 9,200 male and female students studying under about 280 faculty members in 10 departments.
 HSU is known as the dynamic in science and the leading in development university in Iran.

 Sabzevar University of Medical Sciences is one of the most prestigious public universities in Khorasan province.
 MEDSAB was established in 1975.
 In 1986, School of nursing was founded in Sabzevar.
 MEDSAB offers 20 programs to more than 2000 students in medical fields.
 This university has more than 200 faculty members.
 There are 5 hospitals and 4 schools in this university.